TcMenu/documentation/content/products/arduino-libraries/tc-menu/multi-language-locale-menu.md

     menu.6.name=Action
     project.name=Adafruit Dashboard

-We can see that each menu items name is localized and the localization is done by ID.
-Enumeration values, Analog unit names and most other strings can be localized from within the designer UI.
+We can see that entries are in the form `key`="value".
+Code generator supports locale entries for `name` fields, `AnalogMenuItem` unit field, `EnumMenuItem` entries, list menu item values, and the project name field.
+You can also easily create your own localized values for your own use too (explained further down).

-When we localize a string, it's name/unit/value in the `emf` file will show with a `%` at the start, this means it is localized and the translation is within the bundle.
+When we localize a string, it's name/unit/value in the `emf` then its name start with a `%`, which means it is localized and the translation is within the resource bundle.
 The exception is `%%` which escapes the `%` symbol.
+Resource bundles are fully documented in many places online, this is just a getting started guide.
+Example:

         "unitName": "%menu.1.unit"